nakshay/dotfiles/README.md

 # How to use:

-If you want to learn how to manage dot files without the hassle then you need to lern about GNU stow.
+If you want to learn how to manage dot files without the hassle then you might want to look at GNU stow.

 A video on stow from [DevInsideYou](https://youtu.be/CFzEuBGPPPg) is very helpul if you want more details.